(before reading this post, click here to find out why I chose to get an IUD)

 I rested for the majority of the day on the couch with my favorite heating pad.
 I also rewarded myself with an entire pint of gelato.
 I still feel that was well deserved.

 I returned to work the next day and continued to have some mild to moderate cramping and light spotting.
 This happened intermittently for two weeks but both the cramping and the bleeding subsided more and more each day.
 For some unexplained reason, I would only have cramps midday.
-I’m not sure if there is any correlation but I do tend to be more stationary in that part of the day.
+I’m not sure if there is any correlation but I do tend be less active in the early afternoon.

 One minute of pain is well worth five years of birth control, in my opinion.
 Living without heavy bleeding and menstrual cramps for five years are also wonderful perks.
 I have already decided to have this IUD replaced when the time comes.